saf-dmitry/mdviewer/README.md

 You can increase or decrease the magnification of the document view using the "View" menu options.

-Note: Depending on the selected style zooming will change the size of everything on the preview, including text and images, or just the size of the font.
+Note: Depending on the selected style zooming will change the size of everything on the Preview, including text and images, or just the size of the font.

 ## Scroll to Edit